mongodb/docs-c/source/docs-libmongoc/mongoc_uri_set_option_as_int32.rst

 Only known options of type integer can be set.
 Some integer options, such as :ref:`minHeartbeatFrequencyMS <sdam_uri_options>`, have additional constraints.

-Updates the option in-place if already set, otherwise appends it to the URI's :symbol:`bson:bson_t` of options.
+Updates the option in-place if already set, otherwise appends it to the URI's :ref:`bson:bson_t` of options.

 Returns
 -------